Ejguzman3988/ft-020121-ImgTube/README.md

 # ImgTube

+### **Deliverables**
+- Review a bit about routes
+- Quickly update search function
+- Where should we validate?
+Why?
+- Use AR validations guide to add standard Validations
+- Display Error Messages using '.errors'
+- Create custom validations

 Img Tube is a YouTube clone used to practice creating a rails project.

 Using the helper -> changing the url better if have helper